giacomomellone/CARE/docs/Architecture Design Document (ADD).md

 ### 3.6 Security Design

 The `security` UML diagram highlights the security measures implemented across the system, ensuring confidentiality, integrity, and availability of data and services.

----

-This section details the architecture of the CARE system and provides insight into how different modules and components interact.
-The UML diagrams referenced here can be embedded in the document or appended as separate files to visualize the architecture and enhance understanding.
-Feel free to request any specific details or adjustments!